 See also: What are conveyancing searches? |

-Your solicitor will need to carry out searches; the number and variety of which will depend upon the nature of the property you are purchasing and its location.
-Sometimes it can take several weeks to receive search results, particularly at peak times of the year, or if, as at present, the market is busy for another reason.
-Different local authorities also take varying lengths of time to produce Local Search results, depending on staff numbers and availability.
+Your solicitor must carry out searches.
+The number and variety of searches depends upon the nature of the property and its location.
+Sometimes, it can take several weeks to receive search results, particularly at peak times of the year.
+Different local authorities also take varying periods of time to produce Local Search results.
 Common searches are:

 - Local authority search – checks for issues such as planning applications, whether the property is listed or in a conservation area and proposed road works.

-- Chancel repair search – checks for certain ancient liabilities attaching to the property to contribute to repairs to the local church.
+- Chancel repair search – checks for certain ancient liabilities attached to the property to contribute to repairs to the local church.

 - Water authority search – checks for information on water and drainage connections and other related issues affecting the property.

-- Environmental search – checks for any environmental issues affecting the property, for example, if neighbouring land was formerly landfill or has been used in the past for a hazardous purpose.
-It will also highlight areas where there are high concentrations of Radon gas.
+- Environmental search – checks for any environmental issues affecting the property.
+Examples include neighbouring land used formerly as landfill or for a hazardous purpose.
+These searches also highlight areas with high concentrations of Radon gas.

 Another party is still looking for a property

-It may be that your seller, or another seller in the chain, has agreed the sale of their property, but has yet to find a property to buy.
-This can result in delay for the entire chain.
+It may be that your seller or another seller in the chain has yet to find a property despite agreeing the sale of their property.
+This often results in delay for the entire chain.

-In a recent article, we considered how sellers can help reduce the length of the conveyancing process, sometimes by several weeks, simply by instructing a solicitor as soon as they market their property.
-Estate Agents always recommend to sellers that they instruct a solicitor early, but in reality, many wait until they have accepted an offer before they even begin to request conveyancing quotes.
+We have previously considered how sellers can help reduce the length of the conveyancing process, sometimes considerably, simply by instructing a solicitor as soon as they market their property.
+Estate Agents always recommend that sellers instruct a solicitor early.
+But in reality, sellers often await an accepted offer before even requesting conveyancing quotes.